 Academic Reps are the elected students who represent their cohorts on academic issues to the University and help make positive change to improve the student experience.
-The representation system is made up of over 600 course reps, 18 faculty reps, and two full-time Education Officers.
+The academic representation system is made up of over 700 course reps, over a 100 PGR reps, 18 faculty reps, and 2 full-time Education Officers.

-All reps are full voting members of Student Council, and are automatically part of the Education Network.
+All reps are full voting members of Student Council, and are part of the Education Network.

 The Education Network exists to improve all students' educational experience at Bristol.
 Its aim is to work together to build an education student community and create change through collective action.
 Through the academic year, the Education Network will lead campaigns, hold forums and draft policy on Education related issues.

-The Network is made up of all the Faculty Reps.
-All Course Reps and academic society presidents are automatically members, and any other interested student can join here.
+The Network Committee is made up of all the Faculty Reps and the Education Officers.
+All Course Reps and academic society presidents are automatically members of the Network, and any other interested student can join here.

 Course Reps are students who have taken on the role of representing their course to the University and are a vital link between the student body, academic staff, and the Students' Union.
 They pass on any issues that students on their course have that have an effect on their studies.
 They are part of a team of representatives across the university, who work in partnership with staff to make your course is the best it can be.